 - Contributes to the continuous improvement of CE's processes, methodologies and standards;

-- Cross train and provide back-up to other compliance officers as required.
+- Cross train and provide back-up to other CE team members as required.

 - Bachelor of Commerce, MBA or equivalent combination of education and experience

-- Minimum of 3 years' work experience managing financial crime risks
+- Minimum of 3 years' work experience investigating, advising on, or managing financial crime risks

 - Excellent proficiency with MS Office, particularly Excel

 - Ability to understand financial crime industry regulation and terminology

 - Experience with identification and investigation of fraud by external players against an organization

 - Forensic investigative skills